pete-gordon/oricutron/ReadMe.txt

   6502:  100% done (apart from any unknown bugs :)
   VIA:   All done except shift register (which is on my todo list)
   AY:    I/O done.
 Sound works, but isn't great.
-  Video: Almost done.
-60Hz mode missing.
+  Video: 100% done
   Tape:  ".TAP" file support (no WAV yet)
-  Disk:  Microdisc reading is partially working.
-Jasmin is not done at all.
+  Disk:  Microdisc/Jasmin reading is partially working.
+No write support.

 The Telestrat is not emulated at all yet.
 Also, "Turbo Tape" only works in Atmos mode.
 Tape noise only works if Turbo Tape is disabled.